danielz0102/blog/docs/DATA_MODEL.md

 - **Foreign Key**: `Comment.postId` → `Post.id`
 - **Cascade Behavior**: When a post is deleted, all its comments are deleted
 - **Access Patterns**:
-  - Get all comments on a post: `post.Comment`
+  - Get all comments on a post: `post.comments`
   - Get the post a comment belongs to: `comment.post`

 ## Data Access Patterns